 Improve the university’s standing as a national leader in bicycle friendliness.

-Technological Advancement
+Encourage bicycling on-campus

 Increase safety for all campus users, including pedestrians, bicyclists, transit riders, and motorists

 [F&S] Plan and implement a safe, contiguous network of bikeways throughout campus that adhere to campus facility standards and bikeway design guidelines included in Appendix A.